Anujpatel04/Anuj-AI-ML-Lab/README.md

 ## Status

->  Active Development: This repository is under active development and undergoes frequent changes.
+Active Development: This repository is under active development and undergoes frequent changes.
-> If you find this project useful, please consider **starring** and **forking** to stay updated with the latest features and experiment with your own modifications.
+If you find this project useful, please consider **starring** and **forking** to stay updated with the latest features and experiment with your own modifications.

 ## Overview

-This lab contains a curated set of projects organized into four main categories:
+This lab contains a curated set of projects organized into the following categories:

 - **LLM/RAG Applications**: Interactive applications for chatting with your data sources (PDFs, YouTube videos, Gmail inbox) using retrieval-augmented generation
-- **Single-Purpose AI Agents**: Specialized agents designed for specific tasks such as content generation, web scraping, meeting transcription, and business intelligence
+- **AI Agents**: Specialized agents designed for specific tasks such as content generation, web scraping, meeting transcription, and business intelligence
 - **Machine Learning Algorithms**: Implementations of supervised and unsupervised learning algorithms from scratch, suitable for educational purposes and experimentation
+- **Fine-Tuning Projects**: LLM fine-tuning implementations using techniques like LoRA for domain-specific applications
+- **Voice Agents**: Voice-powered AI agents for customer support and web interaction
 - **MCP Agents**: Model Context Protocol agents that integrate with external tools and services for enhanced functionality
+- **Automation Workflows**: N8N workflow configurations for automated AI-powered processes